 Andhra Pradesh 1.
-Alluri Sitaramraju Kerala 22.
-Wayanad 23.
-Kannur Chhattisgarh 2.
-Bastar 3.
-Bijapur 4.
-Dantewada 5.
-Dhamtari 6.
-Gariyaband 7.
-Kanker 8.
-Kondagaon 9.
-Mahasamund 10.
-Narayanpur 11.
-Rajnandgaon 12.
-Sukma 13.
-Kabirdham 14.
-Mungeli 15.
+Alluri Sitaramraju Kerala 22.Wayanad 23.
+Kannur Chhattisgarh 2.Bastar 3.Bijapur 4.Dantewada 5.Dhamtari 6.Gariyaband 7.Kanker 8.Kondagaon 9.Mahasamund 10.Narayanpur 11.Rajnandgaon 12.Sukma 13.Kabirdham 14.Mungeli 15.
 Mohalla-Manpur-Ambagarh chowki, 16.
-Khairgarh-Chhuikhadan-Gandai Madhya Pradesh 24.
-Balaghat 25.
-Mandla 26.
-Dindori Jharkhand 17.
-Giridih 18.
-Gumla 19.
-Latehar 20.
-Lohardaga 21.
-West Singhbhum Maharashtra 27.
-Gadchiroli 28.
-Gondia Odisha 29.
-Bolangir 30.
-Kalahandi 31.
-Kandhamal 32.
-Malkangiri 33.
-Nabrangpur 34.
-Nuapada 35.
-Rayagada Telangana 36.
-Bhadrakri-Kothagudem 37.
-Mulugu West Bengal 38.
-Jhargram
+Khairgarh-Chhuikhadan-Gandai Madhya Pradesh 24.Balaghat 25.Mandla 26.Dindori Jharkhand 17.Giridih 18.Gumla 19.Latehar 20.Lohardaga 21.West Singhbhum Maharashtra 27.Gadchiroli 28.Gondia Odisha 29.Bolangir 30.Kalahandi 31.Kandhamal 32.Malkangiri 33.Nabrangpur 34.Nuapada 35.Rayagada Telangana 36.Bhadradri-Kothagudem 37.Mulugu West Bengal 38.Jhargram

-As the overall objective of these guidelines is enabling expansion of banking facilities in these underbanked / underserved centres, each banking outlet opened, irrespective of the banked / unbanked status of the Centre, will be reckoned as having been opened in a URC.
+As the overall objective of these guidelines is enabling expansion of banking facilities in these under banked/ underserved centres, each Banking Outlet opened, irrespective of the banked/unbanked status of the centre, shall be reckoned as having been opened in an URC.

-- (4) A full-fledged 'brick and mortar' branch (i.e. 'Banking Outlet' manned by bank's employee) opened in a rural (Tier 5 and 6) centre which is already being served by a fixed point BC outlet by any bank shall also be eligible to be treated as equivalent to opening a 'Banking Outlet' in a URC. - (5) A 'Banking Outlet' opened in a rural (Tier 5 and 6) centre which is served by only a Banking Outlet of a Payments bank shall also be eligible to be treated as equivalent to opening a 'Banking Outlet' in a URC.
-In other words, the first 'banking outlet' by a Payments Bank as well as the first 'banking outlet' by any other bank opened in a URC will be reckoned for computing compliance with the 25 per cent norm - (6) The time given to a bank for opening an outlet in a URC is one financial year.
-If a bank fails to adhere to the requirement of opening 25 percent Banking Outlets in a year, appropriate penal measures, including restrictions on opening of Tier 1 Banking Outlets, may be imposed.
-10. To encourage banks to open / frontload more number of Banking Outlets in URCs, a bank shall be allowed to carry forward the benefit of the 'Banking Outlets', if any, opened in excess of the requirement specified in paragraph 9(i) above, for a period of next two years.
-No extension to avail the benefit shall be allowed.
-11. To enable a bank to have information for identifying a URC, the State Level Banker Committee (SLBC) shall play a constructive and proactive role.
-The SLBC shall compile and have an updated list of all URC in the State which shall be displayed on its website.
-This list will facilitate banks to choose / indicate the place where it wishes to open a 'Banking Outlet.'
-The bank shall inform and coordinate with the SLBC Convenor bank to earmark the centre identified by it.
-If a bank fails to open the banking outlet in the prescribed period of one year as per paragraph 9(vi) above, the SLBC convenor bank may indicate the centre as available for other banks to open a Banking Outlet.
-The non-member banks of the SLBC, may also refer to the website and keep the SLBC Convenor bank informed of the centres identified by them.
+- (4) A full-fledged 'brick and mortar' branch (i.e. 'Banking Outlet' manned by bank's employee) opened in a rural (Tier 5 and 6) centre which is already being served by a fixed point BC outlet by any bank shall be eligible to be treated as equivalent to opening a banking outlet in a URC.
+In other words, the first fixed point BC outlet of a bank as well as the first 'brick and mortar' branch of any bank opened in a URC will be reckoned for computing compliance with the 25 per cent norm. - (5) The time given to a bank for opening a Banking Outlet is one year.
+If the bank fails to adhere to the requirement of opening 25 percent banking outlets in URC in a year, appropriate penal measures, and / or business restriction, including restrictions on opening of banking outlets in Tier 1 to 4 centres (except tier 5 and 6) shall be imposed.
+14. To encourage banks to open more number of Banking Outlets in URCs, a bank shall be allowed to carry forward the benefit of the banking outlets, if any, opened in excess of the requirement specified in paragraph 10 above, for a period of next two years.
+No further extension to avail the benefit shall be allowed.
+15. To enable a bank to have information for identifying an URC, State Level Bankers Committees (SLBCs) shall play a constructive and proactive role.
+The SLBCs shall compile and have an updated list of all URCs in the state which shall be displayed on their website.
+This list will facilitate the bank to choose/indicate the place where it wishes to open a banking outlet.
+The bank shall inform and coordinate with the SLBC convenor bank to earmark the centre identified by it.
+If the bank fails to open the banking outlet in the prescribed period of one year as per paragraph 11 above, the SLBC convenor bank may indicate the centre as available for other banks to open a banking outlet.
+16. If the bank proposes to undertake government business at any of the banking outlets/part-time banking outlets, it would require prior approval of the Government authority concerned as also of Department of Government and Bank

-12. If a bank proposes to undertake government business at any of the Banking Outlets / part-time banking outlets, it shall require prior approval of the Government authority concerned as also of Department of Government and Bank Accounts, Central Office, RBI.
-The application for the same shall be made using the Pravaah portal (<https://pravaah.rbi.org.in>).
+Accounts, Reserve Bank of India, Central Office, Mumbai using the Pravaah portal (<https://pravaah.rbi.org.in>).

-A.2 Merger / closure / shifting / conversion of banking outlets
+A.2 Merger / Closure/ Shifting / Conversion of 'Banking Outlets'